Zmegolaz/i3lock/README.md

-i3lock - improved screen locker, XP bars style
+i3lock - improved screen locker, XP bar style
 ===============================
 [i3lock](https://i3wm.org/i3lock/)> is a simple screen locker like slock.
 After starting it, you will see a white screen (you can configure the